Shin-NiL/Godot-Android-Admob-Plugin/README.md

 Troubleshooting
 --------------
-* First of all, please make sure you're able to compile the custom build for Android without the Admob plugin, this way we can isolate the cause of the issue.
+* First of all, please make sure you're able to compile the custom build for Android without the AdMob plugin, this way we can isolate the cause of the issue.

 * Using logcat for Android is the best way to troubleshoot most issues.
 You can filter Godot only messages with logcat using the command:
 ```
 adb logcat -s godot
 ```
-* _Admob Java Singleton not found_: this module is Android only, so the Admob Java singleton will only exists on the Android platform.
+* _AdMob Java Singleton not found_: this module is Android only, so the AdMob Java singleton will only exists on the Android platform.
 In other words, you will be able to run it on an Android device (or emulator) only, it will not work on editor or on another platform.

 * Error code 3 (_ERROR_CODE_NO_FILL_) is a common issue with Admob, but out of the scope to this module.
 Here's the description on the API page: [ERROR_CODE_NO_FILL: The ad request was successful, but no ad was returned due to lack of ad inventory.](https://developers.google.com/android/reference/com/google/android/gms/ads/AdRequest.html#ERROR_CODE_NO_FILL) You can find more information about the error codes [here](https://support.google.com/admob/thread/3494603).